xd20111/AndroSpy/README.md

 An Android RAT that written in completely C# by me (qH0sT a.k.a Sagopa K)

++How can I build a Client?
+- https://www.youtube.com/watch?v=JPUsRh7LNi0  (thanks to AndroTricks for this video)

 Minumum Android Version: 4.1

 Tested on some systems: